Core Model

 My north star is simple:

-A strong middle class isn't a reward for a healthy economy; it's what makes one possible.
+A strong middle class helps make a healthy economy possible.

 When regular people have breathing room, the whole system gets less fragile.
-Markets work better.
-Communities fight less.
-Democracy steadies itself.
+Markets work better, communities fight less, and democracy steadies itself.

 And yes, tone is part of the model.
-Not because we need to be nice for the sake of being nice, but because contempt is how you lose the plot and hand your steering wheel to the outrage machine.
+Contempt is how you lose the plot and hand your steering wheel to the outrage machine.
 If the goal is a shared future, you can't build it out of humiliation.

 Layer 2: The basic mechanics

-The newer case-study work sharpened one distinction in the model: some failures are mostly scarcity or capacity problems, some are mostly extraction inside low-choice systems, and the ugliest domains often contain both.
+The newer case-study work sharpened one distinction in the model: some failures are scarcity or capacity problems, some are extraction inside low-choice systems, and the ugliest domains often contain both.

 Think of society like a household with two things: